ethanhung2007/pim-matrix-multiplication-accelerator/README.md

 # Processing in Memory Matrix Multiplication Accelerator

-## Idea (I'm kind of just yapping to myself)
+## Idea

 In order to reduce the primary memory bottleneck, I am attempting to implement a matrix multiplication accelerator using in-memory computing or processing in memory.
 Although this architecture may not optimize performance for an FPGA, due to the fact that there may be some DSP blocks left unused, I think it will be an interesting learning experience for processing in memory architecture, which may eventually have widespread implementations with ML applications.

 ## Goals